vgmstream/vgmstream/doc/USAGE.md

 unusable when reading unsupported formats like Switch Opus (rather than Ogg Opus).

-Renaming extensions should prevent those issues, or just uninstall those *Web Media Extension* better experience anyway.
+Renaming extensions should prevent those issues, or just uninstall those *Web Media Extension* for better experience anyway.

 #### Fallout SFX .ACM
 Due to technical limitations, to play Fallout 1 SFX you need to rename them from